News about shows like "Girls5eva", "Drag Race Down Under", and more.

 But on December 11, in light of the worsening effects of the coronavirus pandemic throughout most of Canada, Warner Bros. announced that WW84 would have a simultaneous PVOD release in Canada on "participating digital platforms", also starting December 25.

-If that seems too steep of a price, keep in mind the "premium" part of PVOD will stick around for a while, but not indefinitely.
+If that seems too steep of a price, keep in mind the "premium" part of PVOD is not indefinite.
 The rental price should come down to regular digital rental prices a few months after release.

 Didn't I see an article saying "WW84" would debut on "streaming" in Canada?